Pappinisseri

 Pappinisseri is a census town in Kannur district in the Indian state of Kerala.
-Pappinissery have consistently won the Swaraj Trophy for best Grama Panchayat from 2017-2018 to 2021.
-Pappinisseri Panchayat also bagged the third position in the Swaraj Trophy during 2015-2016.
-Also, Pappinissery has been declared as the best Grama Panchayat in Kerala by Kerala government.
+Pappinisseri Grama Panchayat has been recognized multiple times in the Kerala government's Swaraj Trophy awards for best-performing local bodies.
+It secured the third position for 2015–2016, and won the award consecutively from 2017–2018 to 2021.
+The panchayat was also declared the best Grama Panchayat in the state by the Government of Kerala.

 Pappinisseri Panchayat comprises two villages, viz Pappinisseri and Aroli.
-Pappinisseri better known for visha chikitsa kendram (a treatment for snake bite.)
+Pappinisseri is better known for visha chikitsa kendram (a treatment for snake bite).